Dario Anselmo: Early life, education, and career

 Anselmo was born on May 2, 1962.
 His father was a district court judge in Duluth, Minnesota.
 He grew up in Orono, MN and graduated from Orono High School before attending Whittier College, Boston University, and the University of Minnesota.
+He studied business administration and management at Whittier and Boston University and studied history and political science at the University of Minnesota.

 At age 21, Dario co-founded a technology company that dealt with the emerging market for personal computers called Radix, Inc. After his first business, Anselmo went on to own the Fine Line Music Cafe in Minneapolis for 20 years before selling it in 2013.
 He served on the boards of several non-profit and civic groups, including Edina Give and Go, the Edina Education Fund, and the Minneapolis Downtown Council.
 Anselmo was also the president of the Depression and Bipolar Support Alliance, which later merged with the Mental Health Association of Minnesota.

 He is a co-founder of the Warehouse District Business Association and a commercial real estate owner and operator.